 5. brush up on the latest industry trends

-The insurance sector and the role that customer representatives play in it are undergoing big changes — and in order to stay on top of your recruitment game, you'll need to stay on top of them.
+The insurance sector and the role that customer service play in it are undergoing big changes — and in order to stay on top of your recruitment game, you'll need to stay on top of them.

 Here are the trends you need to know today: